HelpfulScripts/hsDocs/README.md

 ## Creating the Documentation DocSet
-Install and run `typedoc` in your project folder; e.g. assuming `src` contains the sources:
-   > typedoc --json docs.json src
 Follow the instruction for [`typedoc`](https://typedoc.org/guides/doccomments/) in commenting the code and set the [`json`](https://typedoc.org/guides/options/#json) option to create a json file containing the documentation.
 See the Configuration section below for details.